 B. Market Fluctuations and Asset Depreciation

-- Example: A construction firm adjusting asset values due to rising material costs.
+- Example: A construction company reassessing equipment values after a sudden spike in material costs.

 C. Regulatory and Tax Implications